Confidentiality of Student Records

 - employment records made and maintained in the normal course of business, related exclusively to an individual, in that individual's capacity as an employee which are not available for use for any other purpose

 - records related to medical or psychiatric treatment of a student age 18 or older if only used in connection with treatment and disclosed only to persons providing treatment

 - records that only contain information about an individual after he or she is no longer a student at the College

 The institution reserves the right to disclose directory information.
 Directory information may be released without the student's consent.
-Any student who does not want the following directory information disclosed, must complete a Suppression of Directory Information Request form (forms are available in the Admissions and Records Office) and submit it to the Admissions and Records Office.
+Any student who does not want the following directory information disclosed, must contact the Records Office and submit it to the Admissions and Records Office.
 The following information is considered directory information at Southwest:

 - Telephone number